Javran/Thinking-dumps/seven-more-languages/ch03-elm/README.md

 I'll try to follow this chapter and see how things work out.
 Will note about changes if I feel necessary.

+Some changes can be found in [the Changelog of Elm core package](https://github.com/elm-lang/core/blob/master/changelog.md)

 # Directories

 Notes and exercise answers are under `day-x` directories.